constantology/catn8/README.md

 # warning

-This is a very early alpha release and as such I would not really recommend using catn8 until this message is not longer here.
+This is a very early alpha release and as such I would not really recommend using catn8 until this message is no longer here.

 Documentation and tests will also be available when a stable release is available.